 TLV's annual international price comparison of pharmaceuticals

-The Swedish system of substitutable pharmaceuticals with a 'product-of-the-month' quickly brings down the prices of prescription pharmaceuticals.
-This is evident from the TLV's annual international price comparison.
-For pharmaceuticals not exposed to competition, Swedish prices are in line with those of other countries.
+The Swedish system of substitutable pharmaceuticals with a ‘product-of-the-month’ quickly brings down the prices for prescription pharmaceuticals.
+This is once again confirmed in TLV’s annual international price comparison report.
+For pharmaceuticals not exposed to competition, Swedish prices are in line with other countries.

 Pharmaceuticals not exposed to competition

 When it comes to non-substitutable pharmaceuticals, primarily patented originals, Swedish prices are among the nine most expensive countries of the 20 included in the comparison.
 The Swedish prices have dropped since 2014, relative to the other countries.
 Between 2014 and 2015, Swedish prices were lowered through a number of extensive reassessments.
 The change between 2016 and 2017 is fairly small, with Swedish prices becoming marginally higher compared to other countries.
 Prices in Sweden are still in line with those of other countries.